 or therapeutic outpatient rehabilitation

 Rehabilitation is an important part of recovering from a major medical event, from a car accident or other trauma, to cancer or a chronic condition.
-Our continuity of care ranges from acute hospitalization or inpatient rehabilitation to outpatient services and a community re-entry program.
+Our continuity of care ranges from acute hospitalization to outpatient services and a community re-entry program.
 CMC has nearly 100 specialists working at a number of convenient locations to meet your physical and emotional needs.

 Our clinical approach is interdisciplinary.
 We work with you, your family members, physician, insurer and employer to create a positive outcome in your treatment.

 Rehabilitation services may include but are not limited to: